snotskie/ttrpg/site/src/index.md

 ## Session Shop

+At the end of each session, you receive one free upgrade for your character.
+Upgrade options are listed below.
+Some upgrades you receive immediately, and some you receive at the end of the following session.

+You may also spend ①①① to receive an additional upgrade beyond the one you receive for free.
+You can keep spending Blessings to receive additional upgrades this way, but each additional upgrade costs ①① than the last.

-!!! compat "Basic Stats"
+!!! compat "Basic Stat Upgrade Options"
-    At the end of a session, you may:

-    - spend ①①① to upgrade a single Basic Stat's die from a $d4$ to a $d6$
-    - spend ①①①①① to upgrade a single Basic Stat's die from a $d6$ to a $d8$
+    You may upgrade a single Basic Stat's die one size, from a $d4$ to a $d6$, from a $d6$ to a $d8$, or a $d8$ to a $d10$.
+If you do, you receive this upgrade immediately.

-    - spend ①①①①①①① to upgrade a single Basic Stat's die from a $d8$ to a $d10$
+!!! compat "History Upgrade Options"
+    You may upgrade your History Basic Stat based on the events of the session by making two changes, two additions, or one of each to the scope of that Stat; in any case, this scope may not have more than seven narrative touchstones listed.
+If you do, you receive this upgrade immediately.

-!!! compat "Carefree"
+!!! compat "Carefree Upgrade Options"
-    If your starting Lifestyle was Carefree, at the end of a session you may spend ①①①① to change your Lifestyle to Blossomed, Prodigious, or Crafty.
+    If your starting Lifestyle was Carefree, you may upgrade your Lifestyle to Blossomed, Prodigious, or Crafty.
+If you do, you receive this upgrade at the end of the following session.

     **🌼 Blossomed:** Your carefree nature has kept you safe from harm and surrounded by friends.
 When you have sparks, they might take on a free and connected aspect.
-Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using Heart or Hurry you may pay for it with ⑥① instead of $2$ dice of the same worth.
+When you perform Spark Stat Checks using Heart or Hurry you may pay for it with ⑥① instead of $2$ dice of the same worth.
 You also gain the "Epic Storytelling" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **🔮 Prodigious:** Your studies have come effortlessly to you, and secrets almost seem to just reveal themselves to you.
 When you have sparks, they might take on a sorcerous or uninhibited aspect.
-Upgrading your Head and Hurt dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats you may pay for it with ⑥① instead of $2$ dice of the same worth.
+When you perform Spark Stat Checks using Head or Hurt you may pay for it with ⑥① instead of $2$ dice of the same worth.
 You also gain the "Blessed by Voices" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **🧶 Crafty:** You can envision amazing designs and, it seems, to bring them to life.
 When you have sparks, they might take on an autonomous or lucky aspect.
-Upgrading your Hand and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats you may pay for it with ⑥① instead of $2$ dice of the same worth.
+When you perform Spark Stat Checks using Hand or Home you may pay for it with ⑥① instead of $2$ dice of the same worth.
 You also gain the "Efficiently Packed" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

-!!! compat "Eager"
+!!! compat "Eager Upgrade Options"
-    If your starting Lifestyle was Eager, at the end of a session you may spend ①①①① to change your Lifestyle to Driven, Chosen, or Wired.
+    If your starting Lifestyle was Eager, you may upgrade your Lifestyle to Driven, Chosen, or Wired.
+If you do, you receive this upgrade at the end of the following session.

     **⚜️ Driven:** Your eager drive has found purchase in a great mission or calling.
 When you have sparks, they might take on an incorrigible or resolute aspect.
-Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using Hand or Hurt you may pay for it with ⑥① instead of $2$ dice of the same worth.
+When you perform Spark Stat Checks using Hand or Hurt you may pay for it with ⑥① instead of $2$ dice of the same worth.
 You also gain the "Epic Inventory" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **✨ Chosen:** You draw inspiration from the community around you, setting out on your journeys blessed, favored, or cursed.
 When you have sparks, they might take on a divine or noble aspect.
-Upgrading your Heart and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats you may pay for it with ⑥① instead of $2$ dice of the same worth.
+When you perform Spark Stat Checks using Heart or Home you may pay for it with ⑥① instead of $2$ dice of the same worth.
 You also gain the "Blessed by Charity" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **⚡ Wired:** Your mind is quick and analytical, and you can see solutions to problems that are unimaginably complex.
 When you have sparks, they might take on a calculating or duplicative aspect.
-Upgrading your Head and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats you may pay for it with ⑥① instead of $2$ dice of the same worth.
+When you perform Spark Stat Checks using Head or Hurry you may pay for it with ⑥① instead of $2$ dice of the same worth.
 You also gain the "Ease of Focus" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

-!!! compat "Wisened"
+!!! compat "Wisened Upgrade Options"
-    If your starting Lifestyle was Wisened, at the end of a session you may spend ①①①① to change your Lifestyle to Steadfast, Warry, or Compelling.
+    If your starting Lifestyle was Wisened, you may upgrade your Lifestyle to Steadfast, Warry, or Compelling.

     **🪬 Steadfast:** Your wise steadiness and alertness have made you adept at warding off harm and protecting your loved ones.
 When you have sparks, they might take on a firm or dispelling aspect.
-Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using Head or Home you may pay for it with ⑥① instead of $2$ dice of the same worth.
+When you perform Spark Stat Checks using Head or Home you may pay for it with ⑥① instead of $2$ dice of the same worth.
 You also gain the "Epic Awkwardness" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
 When you have sparks, they might take on an astral or prophetic aspect.
-Upgrading your Hand and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats you may pay for it with ⑥① instead of $2$ dice of the same worth.
+When you perform Spark Stat Checks using Hand or Hurry you may pay for it with ⑥① instead of $2$ dice of the same worth.
 You also gain the "Past Repeated" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **👄 Compelling:** You seem able to spin any loss into a win--or vice versa--, and you are a sly, tactical force to be reckoned with.
 When you have sparks, they might take on an illusory or vicious aspect.
-Upgrading your Heart and Hurt dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats you may pay for it with ⑥① instead of $2$ dice of the same worth.
+When you perform Spark Stat Checks using Heart or Hurt you may pay for it with ⑥① instead of $2$ dice of the same worth.
 You also gain the "Tactful Speech" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

-!!! compat "Lost"
+!!! compat "Lost Upgrade Options"
-    Regardless of your starting Lifestyle, at the end of a session you may spend ①① to change your Lifestyle to Lost.
-Then, at the end of a later session you may spend ①①① to change your Lifestyle to any other option.
+    Regardless of your starting Lifestyle, you may upgrade your Lifestyle to Lost.
+If you do, you receive this upgrade at the end of the following session.

+    Then, once your Lifestyle is Lost, you may upgrade your Lifestyle to any other option.
+If you do, you receive this upgrade at the end of the following session.

     **💎 Lost:** You feel a disconnect from your own past or former sense of self, perhaps because of an exile from your home, an erased memory, or a period of transition or deep self-reflection.
 When you have sparks, they might take on an erratic or liminal aspect.
-Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using History you may pay for it with ⑥① instead of $2$ dice of the same worth.
+When you perform Spark Stat Checks using History you may pay for it with ⑥① instead of $2$ dice of the same worth.

-!!! compat "History"
-    At the end of a session, you may spend ① to make a change or addition to the scope of your History Basic Stat, based on the events of the session.
-In any case, this scope may not have more than seven narrative touchstones listed.

-!!! compat "Abilities"
+!!! compat "Ability Upgrade Options"
-    At the end of a session, you may:

-    - spend ③③③ to gain your third Ability
-    - spend ④④④④ to gain your fourth Ability
+    You may use your upgrade to gain an additional Ability, to a maximum of five Abilites.
+If you do, you receive this upgrade at the end of the following session.

-    - spend ⑤⑤⑤⑤⑤ to gain your fifth Ability by creating one of your own and gaining it, within reason
+    When you gain your final Ability, you may create one of your own and gain it, within reason.